-Before moving into a home governed by a HOA, think about the type of person you are.
-If you’re the type of person who likes everything in the neighborhood to be in order and appreciates the fact that everyone is required to put in the same effort as you, and maintain certain standards, you may love a HOA.
+Before moving into a home governed by an HOA, think about the type of person you are.
+If you’re the type of person who likes everything in the neighborhood to be in order and appreciates the fact that everyone is required to put in the same effort as you and maintain certain standards, you may love an HOA.

 Millennial Homeowner Story:

 “I went into my first place blind.
 It was a condo in a high rise, and I had several units to choose from.
 It was in a nice area, and I thought I was getting a deal.
 Two months after I moved in, I got a letter from the HOA telling me that they had voted to redo the roof and that there would be a one-time fee of $5,000 from every tenant to help cover the cost.
 This was followed by another vote to redo the lobby for an extra $3,000 per tenant.
 Had I known about this, I never would have bought [the condo].
 [My advice]: do your due diligence first.
 It takes a little extra time, but the savings can be considerable.” –Paul

 Remember sellers are always trying to sell a house the cheapest way possible.

 What is a Homeowners Association Final Thoughts

 A homeowner association is not a good thing or a bad thing.
 Just as they can help a neighborhood, you can also find yourself tearing your hair out at times.
 The best thing you can do is sit in on a meeting, ask around and do your due diligence before you buy a place that has one.
 Remember, an informed millennial homeowner is a great thing.